Mediation Attorneys Morris County, NJ

 At Jacobs Berger, LLC, we have helped many clients across Madison, Randolph, Tewksbury, Morristown, and the greater Morris County area to settle their divorce in a much more reasonable and pragmatic manner than traditional litigation-based divorces.
-Not only are our trained mediation attorneys highly knowledgeable and experienced, they also fundamentally believe in the mediation process, and the many benefits it has already provided for many of our divorce clients.
+Not only are our trained mediation attorneys highly knowledgeable and experienced, but they also fundamentally believe in the mediation process, and the many benefits it has already provided for many of our divorce clients.

-Contact our firm today to discuss your divorce and the potential for mediation in a comprehensive and confidential case assessment.
+Contact our firm today to discuss your divorce and the potential for mediation in a comprehensive and confidential Strategic Planning Session.

 How Does Mediation Work in Morris County?

 The mediation process involves a single, trained mediator who acts as a neutral third party between the divorcing couple.
-The neutrality of the divorce mediator allows both parties to discuss their specific needs and concerns without fear of judgement, and can help both parties to find common ground when deciding exactly what their divorce settlement agreement will entail.
+The neutrality of the divorce mediator allows both parties to discuss their specific needs and concerns without fear of judgment, and can help both parties to find common ground when deciding exactly what their divorce settlement agreement will entail.

 Couples are given the freedom to choose their own mediation schedule, and after each meeting, our Madison mediation attorneys will update what is known as a “Memorandum of Understanding”, the document which will eventually become your formal Marital Settlement Agreement.
 As your mediation process evolves, and various issues are discussed and decided, your Memorandum of Understanding (MoU) will be updated to reflect those goals, decisions, and next steps, and each party will be provided a copy of their updated MoU.